 The three biggest culprits for causing this are:

 First: sometimes the ego struggles and does not want to be outdone by other male lifters in the gym; men can have tenancy to habitually lift to heavy on shoulder day for their level.

 Second: not warming up and choosing the wrong exercises with poor lifting form is another.

 Third: gravitating towards cable machines and high-volume training routines will not likely yield your goal related results for increasing shoulder mass.

 The reason the right exercises should be focused on for your lifting level are simple: the shoulders are the sum of many components and structured around the rotor cuff.

 This means: it’s a ball and socket style joint, because of its location it sits vertically at the very top-outside-edge of the upper body and can be easily injured; it’s imperative that a proper warm-up should be structured into your shoulder workout.

 Shoulder injuries are not necessarily always like other body parts, often taking much longer to heal because of their range of motion and use in everyday movements.

 Another nagging factor in an injury is: the weight of the entire arm is supported by the shoulders, only adding to the stress and aggravation of a shoulder injury.

 70 to 80%-of your lifting exercises should be focused on simple, pressing compound movements.
 That’s right, barbells and dumbbells.
 There is nothing fancy or hidden behind the walls of increasing shoulder mass mysticism here, just old-fashioned, bare-bones heavy movements.

 Having said that: this is where some of the confusion comes in: the word heavy gets taken out of context.

 Reading articles that promise big gains in short time frames or watching other seasoned lifters perform endless shoulder exercises and mimicking them may not always yield the same results in the goal of increasing shoulder mass.

 Can The Ego Get in The Way For Beginners

-The ego can often can get in the way of great training progress, all too often I see younger guys trying to hard and often neglecting to warm-up the shoulders properly-devaluing form and exercise performance.
+The ego can sometimes get in the way of great training progress: all too often I see younger guys trying to hard and often neglecting to warm-up the shoulders properly-devaluing form and exercise performance.